How Many Lessons Do You Need for a Motorcycle Licence? - Phoenix Motorcycle Training Skip to content

 If you’ve never held a licence to ride or drive, gaining your motorcycle licence is fairly simple.
 You’ll start off by applying for your provisional licence.
 There is no test to pass.
 You’ll need to be 15 years and 9 months old, or older.
 You’ll also need to be able to read a number plate from 20 metres away.
 After meeting these requirements, you’ll pay the licence fee and be sent your provisional licence within a week.

 Once you have your provisional licence, you’ll need to get some motorcycle riding lessons.
 Compulsory basic training teaches you the skills you need to handle a low-powered motorcycle or scooter on the road.
 Once your motorcycle instructor is confident you’ve got the basics down, you’ll get a CBT certificate.
 This is otherwise known as a DL196.
 This lets you ride on public roads and continue to hone your skill.
+Most people can complete our CBT course in a day.

 You can ride with your DL196 certificate for two years before it needs to be renewed.
 The earliest you’ll be able to take your full motorcycle licence test is on your 17th birthday.
 It’s a good idea to take additional motorcycle training before taking your licence test.